bestwebua/codebreaker/README.md

 # Init Console instance with your game
 console = Codebreaker::Console.new(game)

-# Also you can autoload demo game instance.
-Just create console insatnce without argument
+# Also you can auto load demo game instance and auto start it
 Codebreaker::Console.new

 # Interactive methods